 When I offered a model for guiding buyers to choose an ODM vs. OEM vs. CM supplier, I mentioned that OEM suppliers often “subsidize” the cost of developing the new product.
 Then, the buyer ends up paying the cost of development, but it is “amortized” in the unit cost of the product.

-I’d like to explain why, in the context of a new product, that can be dangerous for the buyer.
+I’d like to explain why, in the context of when manufacturing a new product, that can be dangerous for the buyer.

 Every new product goes through 2 phases: development, then production